oneclickvirt/ecs/README_NEW_USER.md

 **IPV4/IPV6 Location**: Shows the geographic location of the corresponding protocol's IP in the database.

-**IPV4 Active IPs**: Based on bgp.tools information, queries active neighbor count/total neighbor count in the current CIDR block.
-Since this is non-real-time, there may be delays.
+**IPV4 Active IPs:** According to bgp.tools data, the refresh interval for the number of active neighbors/total neighbors within the current CIDR block is approximately 15–20 minutes, which is fairly reliable.
+(This total and ratio do not represent the number of pingable IPs, but rather the number of IPs observed sending requests to the global monitoring network, which more accurately reflects the number of currently active neighbors.)

-**IPV6 Subnet Mask**: Queries the local IPV6 subnet size based on host information.
+**IPV6 Subnet Mask:** The local IPv6 subnet size is determined based on the host machine’s configuration.
+If you intend to allocate independent IPv6 addresses locally, you should possess at least a /80 subnet to ensure sufficient address space.
+The value is calculated as a power of 2 — the smaller the number, the closer it is to 2, and the larger the available IPv6 subnet range.

 ### CPU Testing